afnanm1999/20180817-AfnanMirza-NYCSchools/README.md

 ### Stuff i wanted to add but didn't because i didn't have enough time:

-- Add UISearchBar & UISearchController to make it easier for the User to search for a certain school.
 - Add a custom View which will show when the data is being fetched to keep the user informed.
 - Add Unit Testing
-- Make the Design look nicer.
 - Move some functions into different files in order to make a file less crowded.

 ### Instructions